Katukiii/Minecraft-biome-lights/README.md

 #### IMPORTANT!
 Change Inject, RCON and MQTT node

-Your username on minecraft need to be inside of the inject node and your server should be in the RCON node.
+Your username on minecraft needs to be inside of the inject node and your server should be in the RCON node.
 Your MQTT server should be set to your MQTT server aswell.
 Note that you can customise which biomes the program can detect in the Overworld, Nether and End biomes nodes.
 Just put // before the biome name in order to remove that biomes' name from scanning.

 ---